2022 Swedish general election: Andersson's government

 The Social Democrats held a party congress on 4 November 2021, to elect a new leader; former Minister for Finance, Magdalena Andersson, succeeded Löfven as the leader of the party.
 Speaker Norlén proposed Andersson to form a government, and after securing a deal with V, Andersson was elected as prime minister on 24 November.
 MP pulled out of confidence and supply for her government, which led to Andersson's resignation seven hours after her election as prime minister.
 MP quit the government due to the passage of the opposition's budget in place of that of the government.

 Speaker Norlén nominated Andersson again, and on 29 November she was re-elected with 101 votes in favour and 75 abstentions.
 Considering that MP did not vote in favour of the government, the Andersson Cabinet would be only composed of members of S. Heading into the 2022 general election, Andersson's leadership moved the Social Democrats to the left after the publication of a May 2021 party report, "Distributional Policies for Equality and Fairness", which criticised the rising inequalities that emerged from political decisions by previous left and right governments.

 Following the beginning of the 2022 Russian invasion of Ukraine, Andersson's government applied with Finland to join NATO on 18 May 2022, despite the historical opposition of Social Democrats to NATO.
 During the vote in the Riksdag, only MP and V voted against joining NATO.
 In July the government signed the accession protocol to join NATO.
 Andersson's government received high approval ratings.

 Electoral system

 The Riksdag is made up of 349 seats, and all are elected through open list, proportional representation on multi-member party lists.

 Of the 349 seats, 310 are elected within the 29 constituencies.
-The remainder are apportioned nationally as levelling seats to ensure a proportional result.
+The number of members per district ranges from 2 to 40.
+The remainder – the 39 other members – are apportioned nationally as levelling seats to ensure a proportional result.
+They are allocated to particular districts.

 Were a party to win more constituencies than it is entitled to overall, a redistribution of constituency seats may occur to reduce the number of constituency seats won by that party.

 Sweden has the distinction of having elections on a fixed date with a parliamentary system in which early elections can be called.
 In the latter case, the newly elected legislature would serve the remainder of the four-year term begun by the previous legislature.
 Elections are organised on the second Sunday of September every four years, at the same time as the municipal and regional elections.